New Finance, Public Health Policy Major Proposals Presented to Faculty

 Bookwala said the faculty will receive communication on Friday with updates on progress reports, reminders and a new link for faculty to submit “thoughts, suggestions, questions, concerts, either anonymously or not to [the Provost’s] office.”

-Lowy spoke again, sharing that the history department and Civil War Institute, with support from the President’s office, the Provost and college advancement, will host a celebration of life for Professor Peter Carmichael, who died in July.
+Lowy spoke again, sharing that the history department and Civil War Institute, with support from the President’s office, the Provost and College Advancement, will host a celebration of life for Professor Peter Carmichael, who died in July.
 The Gettysburgian previously reported on his death and legacy

 At the celebration, which will be held at the Majestic Theater, attendees are invited to wear scarves in Carmichael’s memory.